dyozie/greenplum-for-kubernetes/doc/markdown/prerequisites.md

     This creates a Kubernetes cluster and assigns it to be accessed via the specified load balancer.
 You can use either an existing Load Balancer or a newly-created one, as described in [Step 5: Set Up the Kubernetes Load Balancer](#load_balancer).

-3. Use the `kubectl` command to show the system containers and newly-created nodes available for deploying <%=vars.product_name %>:
+3. Use the `kubectl` command to show the system containers and newly-created nodes available for deploying {{#include ./product_name.md}}:

     ```bash
     $ kubectl get pods --namespace kube-system